We're Only in It for the Money: Packaging and cover art

+Notable figures displayed on the cover art include Lee Harvey Oswald, Lyndon B. Johnson, Franz Kafka, Big Mama Thornton, Lon Chaney Jr., Sgt.
+Fury, Cal Schenkel, Ginevra de' Benci, Jim Leavelle, Pope Paul III, Count Orlok (Max Schreck), George Liberace, Eddie Haskell, Ed Wynn, Eric Burdon, Pauline Butcher, Lloyd Price, Rod Serling, Richard E. Byrd, David Crosby, Theda Bara, Gracie Allen, Mary Martin, Statue of Liberty, Herb Cohen, Captain Beefheart, Nancy Sinatra, Hieronymus Bosch, Sandy Hurvitz (Suzy Creamcheese), Elvis Presley, Albert Einstein, Gail Zappa and Frank Zappa's fathers.
+Other figures include Frank Zappa's classmates, high school teachers and associates.

 Zappa phoned Paul McCartney, seeking permission for the parody.
 McCartney told him that it was an issue for business managers, but Zappa responded that the artists themselves were supposed to tell their business managers what to do.
 Nevertheless, Capitol objected, and the album's release was delayed for five months.
-Verve decided to package the album with inverted cover artwork, placing the parody cover as interior artwork (and the intended interior artwork as the main sleeve) out of fear of legal action.
+Verve decided to package the album with inverted cover artwork, placing the parody cover as interior artwork (and the original interior artwork as the main sleeve) out of fear of legal action.
 Zappa was angered over the decision; Schenkel felt that the Sgt.
 Pepper parody "was a stronger image" than the final released cover.
-In recent years, the album has been reissued with the intended front cover.
+Later reissues of the album showcased the intended front cover.

-Release

-The album was released on March 4, 1968, by Verve Records.
-It peaked at number 30 on the Billboard 200.
+Remix

 In 1984, Zappa prepared a remix of the album for its compact disc reissue and the vinyl box set The Old Masters I. The remix reinstated audio that had been censored by Verve, as well as the original "Mother People" verse.
 It also featured new rhythm tracks recorded by bassist Arthur Barrow and drummer Chad Wackerman.
 Zappa would later do the same with Cruising with Ruben & the Jets, stating "The master tapes for Ruben and the Jets were in better shape, but since I liked the results on We're Only in It for the Money, I decided to do it on Ruben too.
 But those are the only two albums on which the original performances were replaced.
 I thought the important thing was the material itself."

 Lumpy Gravy was also remixed by Zappa, but not released at the time.
 After the remixing was announced, a $13 million lawsuit was filed against Zappa by Jimmy Carl Black, Bunk Gardner and Don Preston, who were later joined by Ray Collins, Art Tripp and Motorhead Sherwood, increasing the claim to $16.4 million, stating that they had received no royalties from Zappa since 1969.